Pineapple Delight Cake (Sheet Cake)

 *Bake for 30-35 minutes if using a 9 x 13-inch cake pan or until a toothpick comes out clean.

-Step 3: Spread that delicious icing on your cooled cake and garnish with plain shredded coconut or toasted coconut, if desired.
-Savor each delightful bite!
+Step 6: Once the cake has cooled completely, spread the topping on top and garnish with plain or toasted shredded coconut, if desired.
 Remember to store it in the fridge for freshness when you’re not enjoying it.

 *Keep cake in the refrigerator when not consuming.